 Cherokee Preservation Foundation

-An organization dedicated to helping members of the Eastern Band of Cherokee Indians and neighboring communities preserve Cherokee culture, create jobs and other economic development opportunities and renew the environment in the Qualla Boundary and the seven westernmost counties of North Carolina in which the EBCI’s tribal lands are located.
-The Foundation provides funding and an extensive listing of other resources available for the preservation of Cherokee culture and expansion of economic opportunity.
+An organization dedicated to helping members of the Eastern Band of Cherokee Indians and neighboring communities preserve Cherokee culture, create jobs and other economic development opportunities, and renew the environment in the Qualla Boundary and the seven westernmost counties of North Carolina in which the EBCI’s tribal lands are located.
+The Foundation provides funding and an extensive listing of other resources available for preserving Cherokee culture and expanding economic opportunity.

-The Museum’s extensive archives and collections are an important resource for scholars and researchers.
+The Museum’s extensive archives and collections are an essential resource for scholars and researchers.

 North Carolina Department of Cultural Resources